vhquang/machine-learning/project_report.md

 For this project, we choose to use a stateful LSTM.
 A stateful model will retain its state beyond on training batch.
 This will help us demostrate that the window size, which is important in an ARIMA model, is not an important parameter in a LSTM model, as the model is capable of finding that relevant information by itself.

 ### Benchmark
-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

 With each method, we will calculate the difference between our actual result and the predictions.
 We will also collection information on how well our predictions follow the trend of the actual prices, as well as how much of the lag-behind the prediction follows the actual prices.